Forecasters, read the game like Wayne Gretzky! (Part 1)

 - Your forecast demand is rather static

 Demand management processes are often rather static.
 Forecast demand is seldom monitored (and even more rarely adjusted) over time, but usually, as time goes on, the more information you will have about the future.
 Even in cases where freshly gathered information indicates that a forecast will turn out to be clearly wrong, very few companies will consider this new information and adjust the short-term forecast.
 Think of an unexpected upswing in orders, a substantial future order that has already consumed the forecast, information on an additional promotion by the sales department, etc. Most demand forecasting and planning systems are not good enough to notice these demand signals.
-Consequently, you tend to keep focusing on the static forecast outcomes, based on past data.
-Or, in other words, once we think of a number we hardly ever change it afterwards.
+Consequently, you tend to keep focusing on the static forecast outcomes based on past data.
+Or in other words, once we think of a number, we hardly ever change it afterward.

 - Your attitude is too much “leaning back”

 Supply chain latency is often accepted and rarely questioned.
-This means we are willing to wait until a customer order comes in, instead of trying to capture information earlier via other signals.
+This means we are willing to wait until a customer order comes in instead of trying to capture information earlier via other signals.

-So, today, most companies and their supply chains respond to an estimated demand (which does fulfil incoming orders), but they don’t really sense the current demand due to the focus on past data and a long-term static forecasting process.
+So, today, most companies and their supply chains respond to an estimated demand (which does fulfill incoming orders), but they don’t really sense the current demand due to the focus on past data and a long-term static forecasting process.

 - Gretzky anticipated where the puck was going and foreshadowed where the play might take him.
-You may not be able to pride yourself on the instinct Gretzky had for his sport, but, as a forecaster, you have access to an enormous amount of data that allows you to read and anticipate the demand play just as well.
+You may not be able to pride yourself on the instinct Gretzky had for his sport, but as a forecaster, you have access to an enormous amount of data that allows you to read and anticipate the demand play just as well.
 The big challenge is, however, to scale and process the massively growing volume of unstructured data.
 A lot of information is left untouched despite the fact it can help to identify new business drivers that are already affecting customer demand.

 - Gretzky reached maximum performance and production.

 Playing almost every other day and scoring a total of 894 career goals, Gretzky was a relentless athlete who never leaned back.
-Adopting this mindset as a forecaster, this means you have to translate those insights into actionable information over the short, medium and long term.
+Adopting this mindset as a forecaster, means you have to translate those insights into actionable information over the short, medium and long term.

 Detecting demand information at an earlier stage and taking this into account in the forecast is what we call demand sensing.
-If you master the appropriate methodologies and technologies, this might be a big step towards increasing forecast accuracy.
+If you master the appropriate methodologies and technologies, this might be a big step toward increasing forecast accuracy.

 Want to learn to read the forecasting game in the Gretzky way?
-We might be able to indicate where the puck is going to be 😉
+We might be able to indicate where the puck is going to be.

 In our next blog, we will take you there and introduce you to the world of demand sensing and demand shaping.